vseryakov/backendjs/README.md

 - login as `backend` user using the AWS keypair private key
 - run `ps agx`, it should show several backend processes running
 - try to access the instance via HTTP port for the API console or documentation

+## AWS Beanstalk deployment

+As with any node.js module, the backendjs app can be packaged into zip file according to AWS docs and deployed the same way as any other node.js app.
+Inside the app package etc/config file can be setup for any external connections.

 ## Configure HTTP port